AlexMGitHub/PyCEM-Qt/README.md

    libraries with Python code to enable fast parallel multithreading in a Python web application.

 PyCEM-Qt is currently a work in progress.
+It was written using Python 3.10.6 and the libraries contained in the *requirements.txt* file included with the repo.

 The FDTD simulations are written in C, and the shared libraries must be built using the following commands within the `src/C/makefiles/` directory:

 `make -f MakeBenchmark.mk`
 `make -f MakeFDTD_TMz.mk`

 The application can then be run by executing the following command while within the `src/pycem-qt/` directory: